 Embryo-Fetal Toxicity: Based on animal studies and the mechanism of action, AFINITOR/AFINITOR DISPERZ can cause fetal harm when administered to a pregnant woman.
 In animal studies, everolimus caused embryo-fetal toxicities in rats when administered during the period of organogenesis at maternal exposures that were lower than human exposures at the clinical dose of 10 mg once daily.
 Advise pregnant women of the potential risk to a fetus.
 Advise female patients of reproductive potential to avoid becoming pregnant and to use effective contraception during treatment with AFINITOR/AFINITOR DISPERZ and for 8 weeks after the last dose.
 Advise male patients with female partners of reproductive potential to use effective contraception during treatment with AFINITOR/AFINITOR DISPERZ and for 4 weeks after the last dose.

-Adverse Reactions: In patients with TSC-associated SEGA, the most common adverse reactions (incidence ≥30%, all grades) were stomatitis (62%) and respiratory tract infection (31%).
+Adverse Reactions: The most common adverse reactions (incidence ≥30%, all grades) were stomatitis (62%) and respiratory tract infection (31%).
 The most common grade 3/4 adverse reactions (incidence ≥2%) were stomatitis, pyrexia, pneumonia, gastroenteritis, aggression, agitation, and amenorrhea.
 Updated safety information from 111 patients treated with AFINITOR for a median duration of 47 months identified the following additional notable adverse reactions: decreased appetite (14%), hypertension (11%), urinary tract infection (9%), cellulitis (6%), abdominal pain (5%), and decreased weight (5%).

-Laboratory Abnormalities: In patients with TSC-associated SEGA, the most common key laboratory abnormalities (incidence ≥50%, all grades) were hypercholesterolemia (81%) and elevated partial thromboplastin time (72%).
+Laboratory Abnormalities: The most common key laboratory abnormalities (incidence ≥50%, all grades) were hypercholesterolemia (81%) and elevated partial thromboplastin time (72%).
 The most common grade 3/4 laboratory abnormality (incidence ≥3%) was neutropenia (9%).
 Updated safety information from 111 patients treated with AFINITOR for a median duration of 47 months identified the following additional key laboratory abnormalities: hyperglycemia (13%), decreased fibrinogen (8%), elevated creatinine (5%), and azoospermia (1%).

 Please see full Prescribing Information.